openrewrite/rewrite-docs/reference/method-patterns.md

 ### Configuring recipes

-Recipes which take method patterns as arguments take them as strings.
-In yaml that looks like this:
+Recipes that take in method patterns as arguments take them in as strings.
+In YAML that looks like this:

 ```yaml
 ---